Optimizing loops

 Lastly, ITERATIONS

-integer (the image size) as input, and does the conversion in-place without
+size) as input, and does the conversion in-place without returning anything.

 NOTE: I am avoiding dynamic memory allocation here because I want to keep the code bare-metal friendly.
 You could absolutely do this using non-static data structures.